kevoreilly/CAPEv2/docs/book/src/installation/guest/network.rst

     .. image:: ../../_images/screenshots/creating_isolated_network_0.png
             :align: center

 In the opened window click on the **+** sign, at the bottom left corner of the image.
-We are not definifg the details of the new network.
+We are now defining the details of the new network.
 Give it a name (hostonly, for example) and make sure you select **Isolated** mode.
 Then, click on the **IPv$ configuration** drop-down menu and define the range of your network.
 In the image below only the third octet is changed.

     .. image:: ../../_images/screenshots/creating_isolated_network_1.png
             :align: center

-Once the new isolated network is created, if you already created a VM, you can select it from Virtual Mahine Manager by clicking ``Show virtual hardware details`` of that specific VM.
+Once the new isolated network is created, if you already created a VM, you can select it from Virtual Machine Manager by clicking ``Show virtual hardware details`` of that specific VM.
 Then click on the network adapter and choose the recently created network.
 Then click ``Apply``.

     .. image:: ../../_images/screenshots/creating_isolated_network_2.png
             :align: center